 - Aerating the bin

-Cyclone-based grain vacuators can not only be used to remove grain from storage, but they are also effective in killing insects.
+Cyclone-based grain pneumatic conveyers (also called pneumatic grain auguers or grain vacs) can control insect infestations.
 The percussion effect created by the cyclone causes insect mortality.
-The style of grain vacuator used and the class and physical condition of the grain may affect this method of insect control.
+The style of pneumatic conveyer and the class and physical condition of the grain may affect this method of insect control.
 High grain volumes can reduce the effectiveness of this method of control.